 Garlic is a component to most international cuisines.
 The herb’s popularity is a testament to its powers and intoxicating flavor.
 Add a little garlic to almost any dish and it perks up perceptibly.
 Garlic plant propagation is a noteworthy pursuit for those of us who need our garlic fix.
-Fresh bulbs, scapes and leaves add punch or delicate notes, depending upon your desires.
-Learn how to propagate garlic for a garden fresh supply of this Allium plant year around.
+Fresh bulbs, scapes, and leaves add punch or delicate notes, depending upon your desires.
+Learn how to propagate garlic for a garden-fresh supply of this Allium plant year-round.

 How to Propagate Garlic

 You know you want it.
 Garlic with its pungent, zesty flavor and intense aromatic properties is actually quite easy to grow.
 Choice of variety that is suitable for your growing zone and soil is the first concern when propagating garlic bulbs.
 Softneck varieties grow best in warm climates, while the hardneck types are more suited to cooler climes.
 For the indecisive gardener, the Asian species can perform well in either climate.